 Mason County News

-The following is a summary of notable police and emergency calls in Mason County from Saturday, November 4, 2017 through Wednesday, November 8, 2017.
+The following is a summary of notable police and emergency calls in Mason County from Saturday, January 6, 2018 through Thursday, January 11, 2018.
 Specific details have not been released unless otherwise noted.
 Any one with information is encouraged to contact the appropriate law enforcement or emergency services agency.

 Thursday, January 11, 2018 Continue reading Police Blotter 1/12/18

 Professional and amateur artists working in two or three dimensional media are invited to apply for gallery exhibitions at the Shelton Civic Center Rotating Art Gallery.
 The gallery, which is sponsored by the Shelton Arts Commission, is located in the main room of the Civic Center, and is open to all members of the public.
 Continue reading Call for Artists – Civic Center Rotating Art Galley

 Washington state lawmakers gave a big thumbs-up to religious freedom and privacy in Olympia during Thursday’s floor action.
 Dan Frizzell from the Washington State House Democratic Caucus has the story.

 The Washington State Patrol recently utilized Mason PUD 3’s Johns Prairie Operations Center to train its bomb-sniffing dogs.
 PUD 3 staff shot this video of K-9s searching for the explosives in a warehouse full of transformers.